jsiegenthaler/hueget/README.md

 ## Common Action Keywords for Sensors
-Sensors can have their name changed, and can have their config updated. the config capabilities are dependent on the sensor type.
-The most common config keywords for sensors are: on, battery, reachable, alert, tholddark, tholdoffset, sensitivity, sensitivitymax, ledindication, usertest More keywords exist, see the [API documentation for sensors](https://developers.meethue.com/develop/hue-api/5-sensors-api/).
+Sensors can have their name changed, and can have their config updated.

+The config capabilities are dependent on the sensor type.
+The most common config keywords for sensors are:

+on, battery, reachable, alert, tholddark, tholdoffset, sensitivity, sensitivitymax, ledindication, usertest

+More keywords exist, see the [API documentation for sensors](https://developers.meethue.com/develop/hue-api/5-sensors-api/).

 ## on (get and set)
-Turn a sensore on or off.
+Turn a sensor on or off.
 On=true, Off=false.
-Valid for light or group.
-A group also supports all_on and any_on.
+This is the same as enabling or disabling the sensor in the Hue app.
+Valid for Daylight, Geofence, ZLLPresence, ZLLLightLevel, ZLLTemperature, ZLLSwitch and likely more.